Pethidine is used for the relief of moderate to severe pain.

 If you are taking the tablet, swallow it whole with a glass of water.

 If you are taking the oral solution, mix it in one-half glass of water.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

-Do not take Pethidine if you are currently taking or have taken a medicine to treat depression known as monoamine oxidase inhibitor (MAOI) such as isocarboxacid, phenelzine and tranylcypromine in the last 14 days.
-Please see the section “Can I take this with other medicines?” below for more information.
+Do not take Pethidine if you are currently taking or have taken a medicine that is used to treat depression known as a monoamine oxidase inhibitor (MAOI) such as isocarboxazid, phenelzine and tranylcypromine in the last 14 days.
+Do not take this medicine with ritonavir.

 Inform your doctor if you have the following conditions: